| Status: | Active, open to new members |

 Mon 5th October Connaught Waters, Chingford

-Fri 23rd October, Stokers Lake
+Fri 23rd October, Stokers Lake or Rye Meads (before it closes?)

 Mon 2nd November, Two Tree Island